EU launches 'illegal content' probe into Elon Musk's X

 Those investigations also looked at how the platforms handled disinformation and illegal content related to the Hamas attack.

-The Hamas attack on October 7 killed around 1,140 people in Israel, most of them civilians, and took an estimated 240 people hostage, according to updated Israeli figures.
+The Hamas attack on October 7 killed around 1,140 people in Israel, most of them civilians, and took an estimated 250 people hostage, of whom 105 have been released and several killed, according to the latest Israeli figures.

 Israel retaliated with an intense bombardment of the Gaza Strip, which is controlled by Hamas.

-More than 18,800 Palestinians -- around 70 percent of them women, young children and adolescents -- have been killed in the Gaza Strip in Israeli bombardments since October 7, according to the Hamas government's health ministry, and much of the besieged territory has been reduced to rubble.
+More than 19,400 Palestinians, mostly women and children, have been killed in the Gaza Strip in Israeli bombardments since October 7, according to the Hamas government's health ministry, and much of the besieged territory has been reduced to rubble.

 - Extremists and conspiracy theorists -

-Brussels back in September raised concerns over X's disinfo-fighting capacities after noting its bad score in that regard in a pilot study of several platforms.
+In September, Brussels raised concerns over X's disinfo-fighting capacities after noting its bad score in that regard in a pilot study of several platforms.

 Since buying Twitter for $44 billion in October 2022, Musk has gutted its content moderation staff, and reinstated accounts of banned extremists and conspiracy theorists.